pierreyoda/newstackwhodis/src/routes/blog/hncli-2-architecture/+page.svelte.md

                     // ...render contextual helper if toggled in the settings })
-                .map_err(HnCliError::IoError)?; // thiserror avoid me error translation boilerplate
+                .map_err(HnCliError::IoError)?; // thiserror avoids me error propagation boilerplate

-            // do we have a key event sent from the other thread? if let UserInterfaceEvent::KeyEvent(event) = rx.recv()? {
+            // do we have a key event sent from the event polling thread? if let UserInterfaceEvent::KeyEvent(event) = rx.recv()? {
                 // Propagate it to the Application
                 app.pump_event(event);